 Types of Edema

-Seniors are typically at a higher risk for edema due to lower activity levels, increased incidence of multiple chronic conditions, and the amount and types of medications they take.
-While the above examples are a bit specific, it is important for family caregivers to understand the general symptoms and possible causes of edema to prevent the development of serious complications, some of which can be life threatening.
+Seniors are typically at a higher risk of edema due to lower activity levels, increased incidence of multiple chronic health conditions, and the amount and types of medications they take.
+While the above examples are a bit specific, it is important for family caregivers to understand the general symptoms and possible causes of edema to prevent the development of serious complications, some of which can be life-threatening.

 Knowing what to look for can be half the battle.
 General symptoms include: